 On the negative side, we show that when the measurements are allowed to be highly noisy, the original vector $x$ cannot be uniquely reconstructed.
 Thus in this case it would be inevitable to resort to approximate reconstructions, i.e., producing a sparse vector $\hat{x}$ that is close to the original vector in Hamming distance.
+The reconstruction can err by producing \emph{false positives} (i.e., a position at which $\hat{x}$ is $1$ but $x$ is $0$), or \emph{false negatives} (where $\hat{x}$ is $0$ but $x$ is $1$).
 In particular, our result shows that if a constant fraction of the measurements can go wrong, the reconstruction might be different from the original vector in $\Omega(d)$ positions, irrespective of the number of measurements.
 For most applications this might be an unsatisfactory situation, as even a close estimate of the set of positives might not reveal whether any particular individual is defective or not, and in certain scenarios (such as an epidemic disease or industrial quality assurance) it is unacceptable to miss any affected individuals.
 This motivates us to focus on approximate reconstructions with \emph{one-sided} error.
 Namely, we will require that the support of $\hat{x}$ contains the support of $x$ and be possibly larger by up to $O(d)$ positions.
 It can be argued that, for most applications, such a scheme is as good as exact reconstruction, as it allows one to significantly narrow-down the set of defectives to up to $O(d)$ \emph{candidate positives}.
 In particular, as observed in \cite{ref:Kni95}, one can use a \emph{second stage} if necessary and individually test the resulting set of candidates to identify the exact set of positives, hence resulting in a so-called \emph{trivial two-stage} group testing algorithm.
-Next, we will show that in any scheme that produces no or little false negative in the reconstruction, only up to $O(1/d)$ fraction of false negatives (i.e., observation of a $0$ instead of $1$) in the measurements can be tolerated, while there is no such restriction on the amount of tolerable false positives.
+Next, we will show that in any scheme that produces no or few false negatives in the reconstruction, only up to $O(1/d)$ fraction of false negatives (i.e., observation of a $0$ instead of $1$) in the measurements can be tolerated, while there is no such restriction on the amount of tolerable false positives.
 Thus, one-sided approximate reconstruction breaks down the symmetry between false positives and false negatives in our error model.